felixalexandercarao/TimeLord/README.md

 What can you do? `¯\_(ツ)_/¯` (Yeah, this one totally didn't have me banging my head against a brick wall for hours on end.)

+**ANOTHER IMPORTANT NOTE:** Beware!
+Some games can be confusing and inconsistent as to what timezone they use when displaying times in various parts of the game.
+For example, Epic Seven shows times in the server's time zone (UTC) in the news & announcement screen; however **the date and time shown on the actual gacha screen is in your local time zone**.
+The late lamented SIF All Stars did one better; their app automagically translated all times to your local timezone, anywhere and everywhere in the app. (yes, Klab actually did something right for once.
+Shocking, I know.)

 Once you've added/updated the event info you want to track, you'll need to get this code up onto the Web somehow.
 If you have a web server, just stick the files in a directory and Bob's your uncle.
 If you don't have a Web server, then you can "cheat" using GitHub Pages -- they will host it for free, with